trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 **<projectDir>/cmake/tribits/**: [Optional] The typical location of the ``tribits`` soruce tree for projects that choose to snapshot or checkout TriBITS into their source tree.
 Trilinos, for example, currently snapshots the TriBITS source tree into this directory.
+In fact, TriBITS assumes this is the default location for the TriBITS source tree if ``${PROJECT_NAME}_TRIBITS_DIR`` is not otherwise specified.
+See `TriBITS directory snapshotting`_ for more details.

 .. _<projectDir>/cmake/ctest/CTestCustom.cmake.in: